Pogba set to return to Man Utd training next week, Solskjaer confirms | Goal.com

 Solskjaer also confirmed that United will likely be without summer signings Daniel James and Aaron Wan-Bissaka for an FA Cup fifth-round clash with Derby at Pride Park on Thursday.

-The Spaniard was guilty of dawdling on the ball before seeing a clearance diverted into his net by Dominic Calvert-Lewin, which marked his seventh error leading to a goal in the Premier League this season.
+The Spaniard was guilty of dawdling on the ball before seeing a clearance diverted into his net by Dominic Calvert-Lewin, which marked his seventh error leading to a goal in the Premier League since the start of last season.

-Some fans and experts have called for number two goalkeeper Sergio Romero to be drafted in ahead of De Gea but Solskjaer says the 29-year-old still enjoys his full confidence.
+Some fans and experts have called for No.2 goalkeeper Sergio Romero to be drafted in ahead of De Gea but Solskjaer says the 29-year-old still enjoys his full confidence.

 "What he’s done and his performances have been great, the saves, the save just after [his error], was 100 per cent offside for Calvert-Lewin but he wasn’t flagged, so that was a point-saving save for us just afterwards.
 He made amends."